 125 Flexible Benefit Program.

 A flexible benefit plan also known as section 125 is part of a cafeteria plan that allows employees to set aside pre-tax dollars for medical or childcare expenses.
 American Fidelity administers our plans.
-November is enrollment time for those who would like to participate.
+May is enrollment time for those who would like to participate.
 The plan does not automatically roll over from year to year.
-Each enrollment if for a one year period from January 1 through December 31. the cost savings advantage of the plan are simple.
+Each enrollment is for a one year period from January 1 through December 31. the cost savings advantage of the plan are simple.
 Any benefit cost or insurance premiums you pay under the plan are paid on a pre-tax basis.
 If you are subject to FICA taxes, there may be a slight reduction in your Social Security benefits due to the reduced FICA contributions.

 Employee Assistance Program

 The Acalanes Employee Assistance Program (EAP) provides a wealth of resources that can help you lead a happy, healthy well-balanced life.
 The program is designed to give you easy access to tools and information that can help you reduce stress, improve your physical and emotional health, and simplify a wide variety of work and life challenges.
 Contact the Benefits Coordinator

 for help in accessing this free program.